 Seal the Gemstone Mousse

 You can brush on a clear sealer.
 But you must let the Mousse dry thoroughly or brushing will reactivate the mousse because it’s a water based product.
-We don’t like to take the change of smudging our hard work so spraying is definitely the best way to go.
+We don’t like to take the chance of smudging our hard work so spraying is definitely the best way to go.

 When you’re using a spray can, use the same principles we taught you in how to paint using a spray gun.